ibm-cloud-docs/containers/cs_tech.md

 * You can have up to 100 worker nodes across all VPC clusters per account.
 * Only certain flavors are available for worker node virtual machines.
 * Bare metal machines are not supported.
 * You cannot update or reload worker nodes.
-Instead, you can delete the worker node and rebalance the worker pool with the `ibmcloud ks worker-replace` command.
+Instead, you can delete the worker node and rebalance the worker pool with the `ibmcloud ks worker replace` command.
 * Cluster autoscaling is not supported.

 **Container platforms**: VPC clusters are available for only community Kubernetes clusters, not OpenShift clusters.